synesthesia/site2019/content/authors/synesthesia/_index.md

 I started my professional life as a technologist when TV screens (and the cameras that fed them pictures) still had vacuum tubes in them.
 And now I will just as happily work with multi-skilled teams to devise modern applications to help your business.

-The linking thread is an lifelong curiosity about how things work, and how people use technology to get "the job" done.
+The linking thread is a lifelong curiosity about how things work, and how people use technology to get "the job" done.

 Along the way I've developed a fascination about how we develop and share knowledge, either as individuals or collectively.

 I like to think I am both proactive and pragmatic in applying innovative technology to business problems.
-I'm experienced in working at senior management and board level to inform the strategic process, and just as comfortable working hands-on with marketing specialists, designers and developers in a CTO role.
+I'm experienced in working at senior management and board level to inform and co-create strategy, and just as comfortable working hands-on with marketing specialists, designers and developers in a CTO role.

 During my career I have developed substantial technology management experience with both direct and outsourced teams, in complex commercial and not-for-profit businesses.